yalelikeyale/reportable/reports/README.md

 ###  Settings

-report_settings.py has different functions to grab current report settings based on store_id and user_id
+report_settings.py has different functions to grab current report settings based on store_id and/or user_id

 Usage:
 ```py